aphix-dev/getting-started-with-phoenix-elixir/YourFirstAPI.md

 ```
 mix run priv/repo/seeds/exs
 ```
-Now, let's revisit our `/api/books` router.
+Now, let's revisit our `/api/books` route on our server.
 If all is correct, you will now see our test element in our JSON object!